gabrielaalevi/DarkCalc/README.md

 - `skipMadDM` (True/False): if False, DarkCalc will execute MadDM to compute thermally-averaged cross sections and decay widths.
 If True, the code does not execute MadDM, and instead searches for cross section and decay width values inside the `outputFolder`.
 This option is useful for re-running only the Boltzmann equation integration, provided that particle masses and couplings remain unchanged.

 - `addConversion` (True/False): controls the inclusion of conversion processes in the Boltzmann equation. if True, such interactions are included in the solution.
 If False, these reactions are omitted.

+- `bannerFile` (path): In order to facilitate the use of externally computed cross-section values, it is possible for the user to provide the path to an external file containing the cross-section data.
+This file should have the same layout as the DarkCalc banner file, which is explained in further detail below.

 *Model*: definition of the model characteristics, such as the UFO model and the particles present in the simulation.